-My blog "Tales of Scientific Journeys” focuses on tracing the history of scientific inventions.
+I am a science writer at the Carl R. Woese Institute for Genomic Biology.
+I have completed my Ph.D. in Microbiology at the University of Illinois at Urbana-Champaign.
+My love for science writing stems from the belief that all science, no matter how esoteric, can be explained to the general public.
+This belief has been the driving force of my career path.
+To this end, I maintain a science blog that is directed at a non-scientific audience.
+My blog “Tales of Scientific Journeys” focuses on tracing the history of scientific inventions.
 I have written about the development of techniques in various fields such as chemistry, physics, and biology.
-I have recently started writing travel articles where I focus on the geological history of the places I visit.
+I have also written travel articles where I focus on the geological history of the places I visit.

-I have also been recruited to write articles for the School of Molecular and Cellular Biology at my university, where I focus on the latest publications from various labs.
-As a result, I am skilled at explaining cutting-edge research without using any jargon.
+I am a contributor for several other blogs, which have been listed below.
+From 2018-2019 I was recruited to write for the School of Molecular and Cellular Biology at my university where I focused on the latest publications from various labs.
+Additionally, I interned as a science writer at the Beckman Institute for Advanced Science and Technology and the Illinois News Bureau from 2019-2020.
+Consequently, I am skilled at explaining cutting-edge research without using jargon.

 I have also served as an editor for ScienceSeeker, where I curated articles in biology, evolution, and education.
 I am currently an editor for Club SciWri, where I help budding science writers hone their communication skills, and Frontiers for Young Minds, an open access scientific journal that explains the latest research to school kids between 8-15 years old.

 - Ph.D. in Microbiology (2013-2021), University of Illinois at Urbana-Champaign

 - M.Sc. in Life Science (May 2013), Mount Carmel College, Bangalore, India